corbado/example-passkeys-solidjs/README.md

-# Solid.js Passkey Example App
+# SolidJS Passkey Example App

-This is a sample implementation of the Corbado web-js package integrated into a web application built with Solid.js.
+This is a sample implementation of the Corbado web-js package integrated into a web application built with SolidJS.

-Please see the full blog post to understand the detailed steps needed to integrate passkeys into Solid.js apps.
+Please see the full [blog post](https://www.corbado.com/blog/solidjs-passkeys) to understand the detailed steps needed to integrate passkeys into SolidJS apps.

 ## File Structure

 - **src/components/Auth/Auth.jsx**: Component for the sign-up / login screen
 - **src/components/Profile/Profile.jsx**: Component for the user profile information shown after successful authentication
-- **src/App.jsx**: Main app component that sets up routing for the Solid.js web app
+- **src/App.jsx**: Main app component that sets up routing for the SolidJS web app
 - **src/index.jsx**: Entry point of the application

 ## Setup